• Skip to main content

 Babies

 Newborns need food, too, right?
 So the cheapest way to go is to breastfeed.
-However, if you’re unable to or decide not to, then finding an inexpensive formula may be a challenge depending on the needs of your baby.
+However, if you’re unable to or decide not to, then finding an inexpensive formula may be a challenge depending on your baby’s needs.

-Doctors’ offices many times have coupons available as well as online at the brand’s website.
+Doctors’ offices often have coupons available online at the brand’s website.
 Also, emailing the company telling them how much you enjoy their products and how your baby is thriving with them may get you some coupons by mail.

-Skipping store bought baby foods and purchasing a mini food processor can save a lot of money.
-Adding whatever you are having for dinner (minus the spices and seasonings) and giving it a spin can allow your baby to experience the same food you eat every day.
+Skipping store-bought baby foods and purchasing a mini food processor can save a lot of money.
+Adding whatever you are having for dinner (minus the spices and seasonings) and giving it a spin can allow your baby to experience the same food you eat daily.

 Your food budget has some flexibility to it.
 Learn how to cook from scratch and find resources that will help you decrease your grocery spending.